Mother continues search for missing son

 Then on Wednesday Young received a call of where his body could be found.

-Saying that he had been shot and dumped in either the lake at Liberty City’s community park of the lake behind Westlake Apartments,” Young said.
+Saying that he had been shot and dumped in either the lake at Liberty City’s community park or the lake behind Westlake Apartments,” Young said.

 Savannah-Chatham Metro Police Department launched a search with help from the CEMA chopper.
 Police said the search was unsuccessful, but young is not giving up hope on where he might be especially with so many people by her side.